alexzhornyak/SCXML-tutorial/Doc/transition.md

 Transitions between states are triggered by events and conditionalized via guard conditions.
 They may contain executable content, which is executed when the transition is taken.

 ## 1. Attribute 'event'
 A space-separated list of event descriptors.
+Like an event name, an event descriptor is a series of alphanumeric characters (optionally segmented into tokens by the "." character)

 ### 1.1.
 Event name not specified
 If condition is also not specified, transition will be executed immediately.